-Baked eggs with dried morel mushrooms and shrimp is one a great recipe I’ve borrowed from the Legendary Jacques Pepin, and a favorite of a number of people I know in the mushroom hunting community, including myself.
+Baked eggs with dried morel mushrooms and shrimp is one a great dried morel recipe I've borrowed from the Legendary Jacques Pepin, and a favorite of a number of people I know in the mushroom hunting community.

 The de Gaulle version of the dish, as I remember it, differs from the classic eggs cocotte in that the eggs are steamed with a garnish of creamed dried morel mushrooms and chopped shrimp.
 That, my friends, is a fitting breakfast for anyone, president or not.